The Integrative Model of Health

 Your Health is determined by more than just the physical; shouldn’t your healthcare be, too?

-Cover up each of the circles below in order, and ask yourself:
+Cover up each of the circles above in order, and ask yourself:

 Can I ignore this aspect of my healthcare and still heal?